EighteenZi/rocksdb_wiki/Universal-Compaction.md

 ## Overview
 Universal Compaction Style is a compaction style, targeting the use cases requiring lower write amplification, trading off read amplification and space amplification.

-When using this compaction style, all the SST files are put in L0.
-Data generated during a time range is stored in one SST file.
-Different SST files never overlap on their time ranges.
-Compaction can only happen among two or more files of adjacent time ranges.
-The output is a single file whose time range is the combination of input files.
-After any compaction, the condition that SST files never overlap on their time ranges still holds.
+When using this compaction style, all the SST files are organized as sorted runs covering the whole key ranges.
+One sorted run covers data generated during a time range.
+Different sorted runs never overlap on their time ranges.
+Compaction can only happen among two or more sorted runs of adjacent time ranges.
+The output is a single sorted run whose time range is the combination of input sorted runs.
+After any compaction, the condition that sorted runs never overlap on their time ranges still holds.
+A sorted run can be implemented as an L0 file, or a "level" in which data is stored as key range partitioned files.

 ## Limitations